opentok/opentok-node/README.md

 The `createSession()` method has changed to take one parameter: an `options` object that has `location` and `mediaMode` properties.
 The `mediaMode` property replaces the `properties.p2p.preference` parameter in the previous version of the SDK.

-The default setting for the `createSession()` method is to create a session with the media mode set to relayed.
-In previous versions of the SDK, the default setting was to use the OpenTok Media Router (media mode set to routed).
-In a relayed session, clients will attempt to send streams directly between each other (peer-to-peer); if clients cannot connect due to firewall restrictions, the session uses the OpenTok TURN server to relay audio-video streams.

 The `generateToken()` has changed to take two parameters: the session ID and an `options` object that has `role`, `expireTime` and `data` properties.